2026/6/28 (Sun) 10:30~14:00 (開場 10:00)

 [ Instructor Profile ]

 After launching several startups, he has been involved in supporting student technology projects for over 10 years.
-In 2014, he founded “Todai To Texas” to support University of Tokyo-affiliated startups in expanding overseas by sending them to SXSW;the “University of Tokyo Hongo Tech Garage”—a secret base for students to work on side projects—in 2016, “Mono-Zemi”—a prototyping class using micro:bit—in 2018, and the “100 Program”—an online development program for students nationwide—in 2022, and has been managing these initiatives ever since.
+In 2014, he launched “Todai To Texas,” a program that sends University of Tokyo-affiliated startups to SXSW to support their global expansion;in 2016, he launched the “University of Tokyo Hongo Tech Garage,” a secret base for students to work on side projects; in 2018, “Mono-Zemi,” a prototyping class using micro:bit; and in 2022, “100 Program,” an online development program for students nationwide—all of which he has been managing ever since.

 • Click here for the brochure

 *Participation in all programs is free of charge.
-However, participants are responsible for their own travel expenses to domestic venues and communication costs.
+However, participants are responsible for their own transportation and communication expenses when attending in-person events in Japan.